bekk/react-animation-workshop/README.md

 # react-animation-workshop
-A workshop about making animations in React apps.
+A workshop that will get you started with making animations in React applications.

 For Booster Conference 2020.